Bayesian estimation of dynamic weights in Gaussian mixture models: Introduction

 This paper is organized as follows.
-In Section \ref{sec:mixmodel}, the Gaussian mixture model is introduced and its inference is discussed.
-In Section \ref{sec:dinmixmodel}, a proposed Bayesian model for nonlinear dynamic models is discussed.
+In Section \ref{sec:dinmixmodel}, a proposed Bayesian method for linear and nonlinear dynamic models is discussed.
 This method is employed for estimation of the dynamic mixture weights.
-The performance of the proposed method is evaluated in Section \ref{sec:simul-data} by using simulated datasets, where four different functional behaviors are studied.
-We approach two main cases: dynamic binomial data and Gaussian mixture data.
+In Section \ref{sec:mixmodel}, the dynamic Gaussian mixture model is introduced and its inference is discussed.
+The performance of the method proposed in Section \ref{sec:dinmixmodel} is evaluated in Section \ref{sec:simul-data} by using simulated datasets, where four different functional behaviors are considered as dynamic weights for Gaussian mixture data.
 In Section \ref{sec:application}, we apply the method to an array Comparative Genomic Hybridization (aCGH) dataset from glioblastoma cancer studies.
 Some concluding remarks are given in Section \ref{sec:comments}.